 The award is competitive and based on a written proposal describing the intended programme of study or research abroad and the benefits to be gained from such a visit.
 A shortlist of applicants will be selected for interview.

-Applicants should normally be nationals of the UK or Republic of Ireland, either registered for or having completed a doctoral degree within 12 months of the closing date.
+Applicants must be nationals of the UK or the Republic of Ireland, either registered for or having completed a doctoral degree within 12 months of the closing date.

 The Cecil King Travel Scholarship was established in 2001 by the Cecil King Memorial Fund.
-The award is made by the Council of the London Mathematical Society on the recommendation of the Cecil King Prize Committee, nominated by the Society's Education Committee.
+The award is made by the Council of the London Mathematical Society on the recommendation of the Cecil King Prize Committee, nominated by the Society's Research Meetings Committee.